hvmunlimited/RouterRemote/README.md

 LICENSE
 -------

-Copyright (c) 2013, Oscar Martinez
+Copyright (c) 2013, Oscar Martinez.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: